 It might take ±10 seconds to show up because everything is loaded at the start.

-You can find the slides to our 30-minute duo talk here and the slides to my 40-minute solo the talk here.
+You can find the slides to my 40-minute solo the talk here.
 Please look at these slides in Chrome, preferably at a resolution of 1920×1080 (at very different resolutions the text sometimes seems to “twitch” when you go to a different animation within a slide).

 The video of our duo talk